 A #blessed life.
-At times, we’ve all wanted it.
-Strived for it.
-Coveted it in other people.
-Beautiful kids, a Pinterest worthy house, a tropical vacation, and flawless skin.
-Not wanting to admit it, inwardly our flesh craves it.
-Comfort, security, success, accolades.
-Adventure, intrigue, beauty, acknowledgement.
+At times, we’ve all wanted it, strived towards it, and coveted it in other people.
+Visions of beautiful kids, a Pinterest worthy house, a tropical vacation, and flawless skin consume our minds; not wanting to admit it, inwardly our flesh craves comfort, security, success, accolades, adventure, intrigue, beauty, and acknowledgement.
 A quick search of Instagram produced 62,858,002 posts tagged #blessed.
-Scrolling through the pages you see pretty things.
-Pretty people.
-Pretty decorations.
-Pretty achievements.
-Pretty lives.
+Scrolling through the pages you see pretty people, pretty decorations, pretty achievements, and pretty lives.

 What if the #blessed life we’ve been chasing is backwards to the one we were created to live?

-The #blessed life we put on social media tends to show what we have.
-What we think is good.
-What makes us happy.
+The #blessed life we put on social media tends to show what we have, what we think is good, and what makes us happy.
 Not always the intention of our heart, what we consider #blessed can paint a picture into what we value, cherish, or chase.
 Most of the time, in my own life at least, it has been mostly about ME.